nljubic/Who-feeds-the-world/index.md

 ### Which countries are net importers of tomatoes?

+MAPS TOMATOES

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  Being a tomato importer also seems to be a **good predictor of wealth for the state**.
+Tomatoes are one of the most **important vegetable crops produced worldwide**, only potatoes have a higher production.
+Looking through the timeline, we clearly see that almost all **highly industrialized nations are continuously importing tomatoes**.
+Especially the United States, France and Germany are importing large quantities each year.
+It's not a big surprise, since tomatoes are a **popular ingredient in many modern western recipes**, but **require a climate** that is not well suited for most of the United States or Northern Europe.

 <div style=" margin:0 auto; width: 10%;"><img src="plots/tractor.png" alt="-" style="text-align:center;"></div>

 ### Which countries import oats?